DTeam-Top/mcp-oauth/README.md

 }
 ```

+If you deleted the client, [you need to open the Command Palette and run `Authentication: Remove Dynamic Authentication Providers` to evict the client ID from VSCode](https://github.com/microsoft/vscode/issues/250960#issuecomment-2954481336).

 ### [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector)

 Tell Inspector to connect to `https://example.com/mcp/mcp`, with Streamable HTTP transport.
 You can also use the SSE transport by connecting to `https://example.com/mcp/sse` instead.